 Depending on what they’re looking for, your doctor may perform one of the following procedures:

 - Coronary angiogram.
 In this procedure, a contrast material or dye is injected through the catheter.
 Your doctor will use an X-ray machine to watch the dye as it travels through your arteries, heart’s chambers, valves, and vessels to check for blockages or narrowing in your arteries.

 - Heart biopsy: a process where your doctor will take a sample of heart tissue (biopsy) for further testing.

 - Ablation: This is used to correct heart arrhythmia (irregular heartbeat).
 Energy in the form of heat (radio-frequency energy) or cold (nitrous oxide or laser) destroys heart tissue to stop the irregular heart rhythm.

-- Balloon valvuloplasty: a balloon-tipped catheter is inflated in narrowed heart valves to help open the restricted space.
+- Balloon valvuloplasty: This occurs when a balloon-tipped catheter is inflated in narrowed heart valves to help open the restricted space.